tohagan/stlive/README.md

 ## Known Issues

-- Navigating back to the start page and then re-selecting the Live Update link often fails to restart the Live Update client.  **Workaround**: Stop and restart the mobile app.
-See
+- Navigating back to the start page and then re-selecting the Live Update link often fails to restart the Live Update client.  **Workaround**: Stop and restart the mobile app or redeploy it using `stlive run`

 ### Acknowledgements